Trip To Dhuandhar Waterfall Jabalpur: Niagara Waterfall of India

 Other Places to Visit near Dhuandhar Waterfall Jabalpur

-Chausath Yogini: The Chausath Yogini Temple is dedicated to Sixty Four yoginis (Chausath means sixty four and Yoginis means female attendant of the mother goddess).
-The temple is circular in shape and it is situated nearly 500 meters from Bhedaghat entrance gate.
-According to locals the Chausath Yogini temple was built by the Kalchuri Dynasty in 10th century and later it was destroyed and deformed by Mughal invaders.
+The Chausath Yogini Temple is dedicated to Sixty Four yoginis (Chausath means sixty-four and Yoginis means female attendant of the mother goddess).
+The temple is circular in shape and it is situated nearly 500 meters from the Bhedaghat entrance gate.
+According to locals, the Chausath Yogini temple was built by the Kalchuri Dynasty in the 10th century and later it was destroyed and deformed by Mughal invaders.
 The temple hosts the idols of the Mother Goddess and Lord Shiva and to reach there you have to climb nearly 150 stairs.
 The temple complex is circular in shape and consists of 64 shrines dedicated to specific yoginis.
-The idols of each yogini is carved with uttermost precaution and they look beautiful.
-The architectural plan of Indian Parliament is copied form the design of Chausath Yogini Temple.
+The idols of each yogini are carved with uttermost precaution and they look beautiful.
+The architectural plan of the Indian Parliament is copied from the design of the Chausath Yogini Temple.